Design Goal

 Mural

-A bold, Bauhaus-inspired system built from modular geometry and expressive composition.
-Designed to reflect the energy and diversity of a creative community.
+A bold, Bauhaus-inspired direction using modular geometry and expressive composition to reflect the energy and diversity of the creative community.

 Morphic

-A soft, future-forward direction using gradients, fluid forms, and subtle neumorphic cues—communicating experimentation, innovation, and momentum.
+A future-forward direction using gradients, fluid forms, and soft dimensional cues to communicate experimentation, innovation, and momentum.

 Blueprints